 Public Spaces & Classrooms

-Classroom furniture will be reconfigured to allow for appropriate social distancing.
-Adjusted maximum capacity guidelines for spaces will be posted and followed.
-Plexiglass barriers will be installed where face-to-face interactions are necessary.
+Classroom furniture has been reconfigured to allow for appropriate social distancing.
+Adjusted maximum capacity guidelines for spaces have been posted.
+Plexiglass barriers are installed where face-to-face interactions are necessary.
 Additional signage will communicate proper distancing, queuing, and adjusted policies where needed.

-Disinfectant and cleaning supplies will be freely available for all offices.
-Additional hand sanitizing stations will be positioned throughout campus.
-All classrooms and high-frequency touch points will be disinfected at least once daily.
-Additional disinfection will be scheduled in high-use areas.
+Disinfectant and cleaning supplies are freely available for all offices.
+Additional hand sanitizing stations are positioned throughout campus.
+All classrooms and high-frequency touch points are disinfected at least once daily.
+Additional disinfection is scheduled in high-use areas.

 Admissions & Campus Tours

-Prospective students and their families are welcome on Calvin’s campus beginning on Monday, July 6.
+Prospective students and their families are welcome on Calvin’s campus by appointment only.
 Visitors can check in at the admissions office in the Spoelhof University Center.
-Campus tours and admissions meetings begin from this location and there will be instruction about campus policies, physical distancing and the use of face coverings sent to visitors upon registering online.
+Campus tours and admissions meetings begin from this location and information about campus policies, including physical distancing and the use of face coverings, will be communicated to visitors upon registering online.